cjmj96/balanced-tree-clothing-co-case-study/README.md

 In consideration of the findings derived from the case study, the following are important recommendations sorted by strategic areas:

-1. Optimizing Sales Performance:

-   1.1 Take advantage of the increase in sales in march by raising strategies in terms of stock and promotion of sales within that period.
-The projections in marketing during that time should give advice on discounts to enable such tendencies to continue.

-   1.2 Prioritize extending the assortment of the category of men’s apparel, primarily shirts (Blue Polo), since they account for 56% of the overall revenues while equally ensuring that there are high levels of stocks for other regular best-shopping items such as Grey Fashion Jackets.
+1. Optimizing Sales Performance: Prioritize extending the assortment of the category of men’s apparel, primarily shirts (Blue Polo), since they account for 56% of the overall revenues while equally ensuring that there are high levels of stocks for other regular best-shopping items such as Grey Fashion Jackets.

 2. Enhancing Profitability: